robertistok/gatsby-remark-bitly-links/README.md

 ### Notes

 - In order to identify the source of the links, this plugin will add a tag when creating the link, as you can see it in the [bitly docs](https://dev.bitly.com/v4/#operation/createFullBitlink).
 This tag is the first 50 characters of the **slug** parameter from the **frontmatter** of the markdown file.
-This means that you have to have a **slug** value in your **frontmatter**, or the value is not going be populated.
+This means that you have to have a **slug** value in your **frontmatter**, or the **tag** value is not going be populated.

 ## When do I use this plugin?